bayertom/IHFL/readme.md

 1.3.5 Normal vector estimation

-User-defined value of the k-nearest neighbors used for the normal vector estimation using PCA can be set using the parameter "knn"
+User-defined value of the k-nearest neighbors used for the normal vector estimation using PCA.
+It can be set using the parameter "knn"

 	+knn=value